Nick Barmby: International career

 Barmby earned his first cap for England on 29 March 1995, coming on as a 64th-minute substitute in the 0–0 friendly draw against Uruguay at Wembley Stadium.
 He made his first start on 6 September, playing the whole game in the 0–0 draw with Colombia.
 On 23 May 1996, Barmby scored his first goals for England when he netted two goals in the 3–0 win against China at the Workers Stadium in Beijing.
 These goals ultimately sealed his place in England manager Terry Venables' 22-man squad for Euro 1996.
 Barmby went on to make three substitute appearances in the tournament, featuring in the 1–1 draw with Switzerland in the opening group game, in the 4–1 win against the Netherlands in the final group game, and in the 0–0 draw against Spain in the quarter-finals, a game England won on penalties.
 Had the shoot-out against Spain continued into sudden-death kicks, Barmby had been chosen to take England's sixth penalty.

 Barmby scored the first goal of Glenn Hoddle's England tenure, he netted the opening goal in the 3–0 win against Moldova during qualification for the 1998 FIFA World Cup.
 This turned out to be his last cap for nearly four years.

 Kevin Keegan recalled Barmby in May 2000 and named him in the preliminary squad for Euro 2000.
 He featured in the three warm-up games against Brazil, Ukraine, and Malta, before being named in the final squad on 1 June.
 Barmby made substitute appearances in the games against Germany and Romania as England were eliminated in the group stages.

 Barmby scored England's first goal under Sven-Göran Eriksson with the opening goal in a 3–0 friendly win against Spain at Villa Park.
 On 1 September 2001, he started in the 5–1 thrashing of rivals Germany during qualification for the 2002 World Cup.
 Barmby started in the 2–2 draw with Greece in October 2001, the result secured England's qualification to the World Cup.
 This turned out to be his last cap for his country.
 He won a total of 23 caps for England and scored four goals.

-Managerial career
+Coaching career

 Hull City

 After Pearson left Hull for Leicester on 15 November 2011, Barmby took over as player caretaker manager.
 His reign got off to a fine start against Derby County by defeating them 2–0 at Pride Park Stadium.
 He announced his retirement from playing on 6 January 2012 before being appointed manager permanently on 10 January.

 It was reported on 8 May 2012 that Barmby had been sacked as manager following a disciplinary meeting with the owners.
 This was later confirmed after he made comments about the owners and transfer money.
 He has since lost his appeal.